juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```

 # Data Augmentation
-As you recall, we have labeled only 751 images from the MUCT database and 1505 from the LFW database, this is just not enought data for learning to detect teeths, we need to gather more data somehow, the obvious solution is to manual label a couple of thousands images in addition and this is the PREFERED solution, having more data is always better, but it is expensive in time, so for simplicity we are going to augment the data, augmenting the data is a pretty common technique in machine learning and a pretty usefull one.
-Specifically we are going to make the following transformations to our current training data to get almost 10x times more data (23528 mouth images):
+As you recall, we have labeled only 751 images from the MUCT database and 1505 from the LFW database, this is just not enough data for learning to detect teeth, we need to gather more data somehow, the obvious solution is to manual label a couple of thousands of images in addition and this is the PREFERRED solution, having more data is always better, but it is expensive in time, so for simplicity we are going to augment the data, augmenting the data is a pretty common technique in machine learning and a pretty useful one.
+Specifically, we are going to make the following transformations to our current training data to get almost 10x times more data (23528 month images):

 ## Mirroring the mouths
 For each image we are going to create a mirrored clone, this will give us 2x the data.
 //example of mirroring with a muct image

 ## Rotating the mouths
-For each mouth in the training set we are going to make small rotations, specifically -30,-20,-10,+10,+20,+30 degrees, this will give us 6x times the data aprox.
+For each mouth in the training set we are going to make small rotations, specifically -30,-20,-10,+10,+20,+30 degrees, this will give us 6x times the data approx.

 ```python